Five-flavor pentaquarks and other light- and heavy-flavor symmetry partners of the LHCb hidden-charm pentaquark

 \section{Abstract}

-The recent discovery of three pentaquark peaks --- the $P_c(4312)$, $P_c(4440)$ and $P_c(4457)$ --- by the LHCb collaboration has a series of interesting consequences for hadron spectroscopy.
+The discovery of three pentaquark peaks --- the $P_c(4312)$, $P_c(4440)$ and $P_c(4457)$ --- by the LHCb collaboration has a series of interesting consequences for hadron spectroscopy.
 If {these hidden-charm objects} are indeed hadronic molecules, as suspected, they will be constrained by heavy-flavor and SU(3)-flavor symmetries.
 The combination of these two symmetries will imply the existence of a series of five-flavor pentaquarks with quark content $\bar{b} c s d u$ and $b \bar{c} s d u$, that is, pentaquarks that contain each of the five quark flavors that hadronize.
-In addition, from SU(3)-flavor symmetry alone we expect the existence of light-flavor partners of the three $P_c$'s pentaquarks with strangeness $S=-1$ and $S=-2$.
-The resulting structure for the molecular pentaquarks is analog to the light{-}baryon octet: we can denote the pentaquarks as $P_{Q' \bar{Q}}^N$, $P_{Q' \bar{Q}}^{\Lambda}$, $P_{Q' \bar{Q}}^{\Sigma}$, $P_{Q' \bar{Q}}^{\Xi}$ depending on the heavy- and light-quark content (with $N$, $\Lambda$, $\Sigma$, $\Xi$ the member of the light{-}baryon octet to which the light-quark structure resembles and $Q'$, $\bar Q$ the heavy quark-antiquark pair).
-In total we predict $45$ new pentaquarks, but there could be up to $109$ undiscovered states if we also consider heavy-quark spin symmetry.
-If an isoquartet ($I=\tfrac{3}{2}$) hidden-charm pentaquark is ever observed, this will in turn imply a second multiplet structure resembling the light{-}baryon decuplet: $P_{Q' \bar{Q}}^{\Delta}$, $P_{Q' \bar{Q}}^{\Sigma^*}$, $P_{Q' \bar{Q}}^{\Xi^*}$, $P_{Q' \bar{Q}}^{\Omega}$.
+In addition, from SU(3)-flavor symmetry alone we expect the existence of light-flavor partners of the three $P_c$ pentaquarks with strangeness $S=-1$ and $S=-2$.
+The resulting structure for the molecular pentaquarks is {analogous} to the light{-}baryon octet --- we can label the pentaquarks as $P_{Q' \bar{Q}}^N$, $P_{Q' \bar{Q}}^{\Lambda}$, $P_{Q' \bar{Q}}^{\Sigma}$, $P_{Q' \bar{Q}}^{\Xi}$ depending on their heavy- and light-quark content (with $N$, $\Lambda$, $\Sigma$, $\Xi$ the member of the light{-}baryon octet to which the light-quark structure resembles and $Q'$, $\bar Q$ the heavy quark-antiquark pair).
+In total we predict $45$ new pentaquarks from heavy- and light-flavor symmetries alone, which extend up to $109$ undiscovered states if we also consider heavy-quark spin symmetry.
+If an isoquartet ($I={3/2}$) hidden-charm pentaquark is ever observed, this will in turn imply a second multiplet structure resembling the light{-}baryon decuplet: $P_{Q' \bar{Q}}^{\Delta}$, $P_{Q' \bar{Q}}^{\Sigma^*}$, $P_{Q' \bar{Q}}^{\Xi^*}$, $P_{Q' \bar{Q}}^{\Omega}$.